 In May 2015, the Trust acquired a 28 acre parcel of development land located in Wroclaw, Poland for a purchase price of \$6.0 million.
-The phased development of approximately 0.6 million square feet of logistics-warehouse space is expected to commence in the second half of 2015, subject to pre-leasing requirements.
+The phased development of approximately 0.6 million square feet of logistics-warehouse space is expected to commence once Granite's pre-leasing objectives are achieved.
 In December 2014, Granite acquired a 29 acre site located in Plainfield, Indiana which is being held for future development.
 The development land provides for up to 0.6 million square feet of logistics-industrial space.